 Carlo G. Pantano received his B.S.
 Degree in Engineering Science from Newark College of Engineering in 1972, and the M.E. and Ph.D. in Materials Science and Engineering from the University of Florida in 1974 and 1976.
-His graduate work was primarily in surface science and biomaterials with George Onoda and Larry Hench, and then he spent two years in surface science at the University of Dayton Research Institute.
-He joined Penn State’s Department of Materials Science and Engineering in 1979 with a focus on glass, surfaces and coatings.
+After 3 years at the University of Dayton, he joined Penn State.
+The College named him an outstanding teacher in 1983.
+In 1991, he created the Materials Characterization Lab and served as the Director for 10 years.
+In 1998, he was appointed the Director of the Materials Research Institute, a new University-level unit created to promote interdisciplinary materials research, science and engineering which he led thru 2014.
 He is a Fellow of both the American Ceramic Society (ACerS) and the AVS.
-He is a former Chair of the Glass and Optical Materials Division of the ACerS, and a former US Council Representative for the International Commission on Glass and an elected member in the World Academy of Ceramics.
+He was a Chair of the Glass and Optical Materials Division of the ACerS, was a US Council Representative for the International Commission on Glass and is an elected member of the World Academy of Ceramics.
 He was awarded the 2005 George W Morey award for outstanding technical contributions to the field of glass science and technology.
-He was named the 2012 Kreidl Memorial Lecturer and the 2014 Scholes Lecturer in Glass Science.
-He was also recipient of a Distinguished Alumnus Award from the University of Florida.
+He was named the 2012 Kreidl Memorial Lecturer, 2014 Scholes Lecturer in Glass Science, and a Distinguished Alumnus of the University of Florida.

 - Glass surfaces, interfaces, and coatings

 - Water adsorption, leaching, corrosion and weathering of glass